pavikamal2001/Swiggy-s-Restaurant-Recommendation-System-using-Streamlit-/README.md

 # Swiggy-s-Restaurant-Recommendation-System-using-Streamlit-

-This project develops a restaurant recommendation system using cleaned and encoded CSV data.
-It applies similarity or clustering techniques to suggest restaurants based on user preferences like city, cuisine, rating, and cost, and presents results through an interactive Streamlit application.
+This project builds a restaurant recommendation system using CSV-based restaurant data to suggest places based on user preferences such as city, cuisine, rating, and cost.
+The data is cleaned, preprocessed, and categorical features are encoded to enable similarity or clustering-based recommendations.
+A recommendation engine (using K-Means or Cosine Similarity) identifies similar restaurants and maps results back to readable data.
+The system is deployed as an interactive Streamlit application for easy user input and clear recommendation display.